Pazdikan/fixer/CONTRIBUTING.md

 2. **Report a single issue**: Please report one issue per ticket.
 3. **Use a template**: Use the provided issue templates to report your issue.

-## How to Contribute (make changes to the code)
+## How to Contribute

+> [!INFO]
-If you don't know how any of this works, check out the [getting started](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
+> If you don't know how any of this works, check out the [getting started](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

 ### Create an issue before coding